 Tafida has full breathing drive, which is on the lowest setting, and she does not require any oxygen to be administered.
 We are convinced her breathing is improving.

-Such signs of progress give us the confidence and the hope that she will make a recovery; she just needs to be given the time.
+Such signs of progress give us the confidence and the hope that she will make something of a recovery; she just needs to be given the time.

 We want to give Tafida that time.
 Her life is precious.
-We are united with Tafida in continuing to fight for her life.
+After a seven-month journey, we are united with Tafida in continuing to fight for her life.

 Please help us to raise funds, and sign the petition http://chng.it/9cKPfgfv6Z